rsimon/immarkus/README.md

 # Image Annotation for the X-MARKUS Environment

-An image annotation platform for the X-MARKUS environment.
+An image annotation platform for the MARKUS platform.

 ## Bundle analysis